 Apple Watch Series 10 vs Samsung Galaxy Watch 7

 In an era of smartwatches and technology, the beef between Apple and Samsung is always entertaining, especially when it comes to smartwatches.
-I am always updated on this matter because smartwatches are one of my favourite inventions.
+I am always updated on this matter because smartwatches are one of my favorite tech pieces.

 Apple Watch Vs Samsung Galaxy

 I rely on my smartwatches for my day-to-day activities.
-As much as this topic is interesting, it would be great to know which of the two is the best in this area.
-If you are baffled and want to know which investment would be better, then here is everything you need to know before making that final decision.
+As much as this topic is interesting, it would be great to know which of these two is the best.
+If you are baffled and want to know which investment would be better, here is everything you need to know before making that final decision.

 Price

-I have to admit that the significant difference between Apple Watch Series 10 and Samsung Galaxy Watch 7 always comes down to price.
-Just like most people, pricing does influence the final decision, which makes me gravitate towards the Samsung Galaxy Watch.
+I have to admit that the significant difference between the Apple Watch Series 10 and the Samsung Galaxy Watch 7 always comes down to price.
+Just like most people, pricing does influence my final decision, and this makes me gravitate towards the Samsung Galaxy Watch.

 Battery Life

-While my Samsung Galaxy watch lasts me up to 36 hours on standard use, Apple Watch Series 10 only lasts for up to 24 hours.
-Even on low power mode, Samsung Galaxy Watch 7 can last upto 72 hours, whereas Apple Watch Series 10 can only last for 36 hours.
-To make up for this, Apple Watch Series 10 does have a fast charging ability, which can charge your full battery in an hour, while Samsung Galaxy Watch 7 requires around 90 minutes to do so or even more.
+While my Samsung Galaxy watch lasts me up to 36 hours on standard use, the Apple Watch Series 10 only lasts for up to 24 hours.
+Even in low power mode, the Samsung Galaxy Watch 7 can last up to 72 hours, whereas the Apple Watch Series 10 can only last for 36 hours.
+To make up for this, Apple Watch Series 10 does have a fast charging ability, which can charge your battery fully in an hour, while Samsung Galaxy Watch 7 requires around 90 minutes or more.

 Features